Julian-Gallegos/reading-notes/README.md

     - some Bootstrap web content is outdated 4.0 content, in general search for things with `fst` or things that say 5.0
   - `this.setState()`
     - Takes an object as an argument, and inside of this object, one can put in the prop that one wishes to update
+####**Day 3**
+  - Agenda:
+    - Warm up
+    - Code Review
+    - Code Challenge Lecture: Array.filter()
+    - Lecture: Passing Functions as Props
+    - Lunch
+    - Lab
+  - Classmate notes from yesterday:
+    - would be nice to learn more about styling within bootstrap
+    - more convenient way to import bootstrap
+    - changing primary colors primary and secondary was weirdly difficult
+    - breaking some carousel components
+      - TODO: custom.scss to change primary and secondary etc colors
+      - If time: we'll add some carousels
+    - css styling with boorstrap
+  - Sass: Syntactically Awesome Style Sheets
+    - An extension to CSS
+    - npm install sass
+  - (int function) `const [show, setShow] = useState(false);`
+    - same as `this.state = { show: false, setShow: false }`
 ## **Code 401 - Advanced Software Development**
 ### *-blank-*